 Update July 2, 2016 – the UFC announced that Daniel Omielanczuk was flagged for a potnetial anti doping violation for Meldonium but he was not provisionally suspended and USADA is allowing him to proceed with his next scheduled bout (unlike Makhachev and Abdul-Karim Edilov, as outlined above, who were pulled from bouts for Meldonium findings).
 Further update February 6, 2017 – Today USADA announced that they determined Omielanczuk ingested Meldonium “without fault or negligence” with the substance being used before being added to WADA’s prohibited list.

 Update July 3, 2016 – “The UFC organization was notified that the U.S. Anti-Doping Agency (USADA) has informed Ricardo Abreu of a potential Anti-Doping Policy violation stemming from an out-of-competition sample collection..
 Further update July 29, 2016 – today USADA announced that Abreu tested positive for 19-norandrosterone and 19-noretiocholanolone and handed him a 2 year sanction.
 Further update February 1, 2017 – Today The UFC organization was formally notified today that the U.S. Anti-Doping Agency (USADA) has informed Ricardo Abreu of a potential Anti-Doping Policy violation stemming from an out-of-competition sample collection taken on December 21, 2016.
+Further Update May 5, 2017 – for this second anti doping violation Abreu was handed a 4 year ban.

 Update July 20, 2016 – newly signed UFC Fighter Emil Meek was sidelined for 4 months due to “voluntarily disclosed medical treatment he received prior to signing with UFC that is potentially out of compliance with UFC’s Anti-Doping Policy.”